SaschaWillems/ModernVkTriangle/README.md

 > **Note:** The value of the position's y-axis and the texture coordinate's v-axis are flipped to accommodate for Vulkan's coordinate system.
 Otherwise the model and the texture image would appear upside down.

-With the data stored in an interleaved way we can now upload the data to GPU.
-In theory we could just keep this in a buffer in CPU's RAM, but that would be a lot slower to access by the GPU than storing it in the GPU's VRAM For that we need to create a buffer that's going to hold the vertex data to be accessed by the GPU:
+With the data stored in an interleaved way we can now upload it to the GPU.
+For that we need to create a buffer that's going to hold the vertex and index data:

 ```cpp
 VkDeviceSize vBufSize{ sizeof(Vertex) * vertices.size() };